Changes in British English pronunciation during the twentieth century

 the more traditional representation in his revision of the EPD in 1977

-not to suggest sound change but to keep the transcription as simple as
+not necessarily to suggest sound change but as much as anything, at that time, to keep the transcription as simple as

 (v) The smoothing of the